-This study underlines the importance of a cautious approach to lifting restrictive closures in this second phase of the epidemic.
+This study (with plain-language summary) underlines the importance of a cautious approach to lifting restrictive closures in this second phase of the epidemic.
 This approach includes efforts by public health to identify cases and trace contacts, and to encourage Canadians to get tested if they are at risk of having been infected and to maintain physical distancing in public areas.

 Glossary of Terms